 In 2012, a surveillance program for ISA was initiated in the Pacific Ocean watershed and the Pacific Ocean off British Columbia.
 To date, no cases of ISA have been confirmed in these areas.

-- Status Update on the Surveillance of Wild Anadromous Salmonids in British Columbia - Executive Summary
+- Status Update on the Surveillance of Wild and Enhanced Anadromous Salmonids in British Columbia during 2012 and 2013

 - News Release: 2013-06-11 - Surveillance Samples of Wild Salmon in British Columbia Test Negative